Overpowered (song): Critical reception

 "Overpowered" was met with positive reviews from critics.
 Jax Spike of About.com described the song as "a perfect ode to melancholic memories that are sung with a seductive baby doll voice with lyrics like 'When I think that I am over you/I'm overpowered' right before a zigzagging electro beat comes into play."
 Heather Phares of AllMusic stated, "With its sleek beats, bubbling synths, and nagging chorus, 'Overpowered' closely resembles a state-of-the-art pop single, but the way Murphy sings of science and oxytocin over a heart-fluttering harp is unmistakably her."

 BBC Music's Sonja D'Cruze referred to the song as "a heady electronic anthem which tells the tale of getting consumed by the lust for an ex-lover, complete with a squelchy bassline and the minimalism of Casio kickdrums which are all secretly lifted by gentle harp and spacey synths.
-It's an irresistible match of loved-up disco pop which has a crafty reworking of TIGA's 'I Wear My Sunglasses At Night', immediately making it a new classic."
+It's an irresistible match of loved-up disco-pop which has a crafty reworking of TIGA's 'I Wear My Sunglasses At Night', immediately making it a new classic."
 Mike Barnes from musicOMH called the song "an unrelenting electro-pop gem that penetrates your skull faster than a high-velocity nail gun."
 Pitchfork placed "Overpowered" at number 69 on its list of the Top 100 Tracks of 2007, further commenting, "Arty and smartly seductive, 'Overpowered' is a sublime reminder of the glory days of New Pop."

 Music video

-The music video for "Overpowered" was directed by Jamie Thraves and shows Murphy walking back home from a live gig at night.
-On her way home, she is seen catching a Leyland Titan bus, buying fish and chips at a restaurant and witnessing a police chase.
+The music video for "Overpowered" was directed by Jamie Thraves and shows Murphy walking home at night after performing a gig.
+On her way home, she is seen catching a Leyland Titan bus, buying food from a kebab shop and witnessing a police chase.
 Upon arriving home, she drinks water in the kitchen, removes clothes from the washing machine, brushes her teeth and ultimately goes to bed.
-Throughout the video, Murphy wears a black and white-chequered outfit designed by English fashion designer Gareth Pugh; Kylie Minogue would wear the same piece in her "In My Arms" video the following year.
+Throughout the video, Murphy wears a Gareth Pugh Spring/Summer 2007 black and white-chequered outfit; Kylie Minogue would wear the same piece in her "In My Arms" video the following year.